mflova/mflova-coding-guidelines/python/testing/mocking.md

 ## Practical concepts I learnt while programming

-Note: Remember that, when setting the path to the object to patch, you must provide the patch from where it is called, NOT where it is definedd.
+Note: Remember that, when setting the path to the object to patch, you must provide the patch from where it is called, NOT where it is defined.
 If doubts, see [this](https://medium.com/@durgaswaroop/writing-better-tests-in-python-with-pytest-mock-part-2-92b828e1453c)

 ```python